parkit-smith/parkit/README.md

 ![Example of Blog Post Title Editing](blog_instructions_imgs/img-4.png)

 This photo shows you where to edit the photo on your blog post's page.
-Make sure to upload your image to this GitHub repository first (upload it in the folder called `blog_post_images`!), then replace the existing path with the correct path to your image.
+Make sure to upload your image to this GitHub repository first (upload it in the folder called `blog_post_images`!), then replace the existing path (which is currently "assets/imgs/our-project.jpg") with the correct path to your image.

 5. Once you've replaced the template with your blog post's information/contents, the last step is to hit the green `Commit changes...` button in the upper-right corner.
 You will be prompted to add a commit message to describe what you have updated in the document.
 Write a short note as to what you have done to the document, such as, `added blog post about our recent deployment in downtown Northampton` and then press `Commit changes`.
 Now, your blog post has a webpage!
 Now, we have to provide a way for website visitors to actually get to your blog's webpage.